Ms. Marvel (miniseries): Design

 Arjun Bhasin was the costume designer for the series.
-Khan's Ms. Marvel costume was inspired by burkinis and shalwar kameez, with subtle "cultural details" in the fabric.
+Kamala's Ms. Marvel costume was inspired by burkinis and shalwar kameez, with subtle "cultural details" in the fabric.
 Amanat credited Bhasin for incorporating "cool textures" to make the costume feel South Asian in a subtle way, and she noted that the lightning bolt on the costume was updated from the comic version.
 Christopher Glass was the production designer for the series, while Natasha Gerasimova took over for the series' reshoots.
 Perception created the end title sequence, using footage of locations in Jersey City mixed with Ms. Marvel-related murals.

 Filming

 El Arbi and Fallah, Menon, and Obaid-Chinoy directed the series.
 Filming began in early November 2020 at Trilith Studios in Atlanta, Georgia, with additional filming at Blackhall Studios and Areu Brothers Studios.
 The series was filmed under the working title Jersey.
 Cinematographers were Robrecht Heyvaert for El Arbi and Fallah, Carmen Cabana for Menon, and Jules O'Loughlin for Obaid-Chinoy.

-The animated sequences were not scripted, though an early version of the first episode's script had a moment inside Khan's head which the directors expanded across the entire series.
+The animated sequences were not scripted, though an early version of the first episode's script had a moment inside Kamala's head which the directors expanded across the entire series.
 El Arbi and Fallah conceived them as a way to "get inside Kamala Khan's head and capture her dream world and fantasy world", and for viewers to see the world "through her eyes".
 These moments were a way to translate the vibrancy the directors enjoyed from the comics into the series, and were inspired by the animated film Spider-Man: Into the Spider-Verse (2018).
 The integration of the animated elements took a lot of planning during pre-production, so the directors could not improvise how those sequences were shot.
 El Arbi said the other directors enjoyed using these ideas for their episodes as well.
 The duo were inspired by Spike Lee to make New Jersey a character in the series like Lee does with New York City in his films, and also took inspiration from Steven Spielberg, anime (particularly for the visual effects), John Hughes's films, the films Booksmart and Scott Pilgrim vs. the World (2010), the early 1990s television series Parker Lewis Can't Lose and Saved by the Bell, and Adrian Alphona and Jamie McKelvie's art from the Ms. Marvel comics.
 El Arbi and Fallah concluded filming their episodes on March 5, 2021.